menium878/AudioNotesAndTesting/Notes.md

 ### Nyquist theory

-Max representable frequentsy 1/2 of your sampled rate
+Max representable frequentensy 1/2 of your sampled rate

 so 44100/2 = 22050 hz it fit our whole range of hearing into itself